DouglasRoyds/vimrc/doc/pyclewn.md

 Problems
 --------

+I am unable to:

- - I am unable to restart Pyclewn within the same Vim session.
+ - Restart Pyclewn within the same Vim session.
+ - Set g:pyclewn_args="xfce4-terminal,-x" to launch xfce4-terminal, either from inside Vim or the command-line.
+   The default xterm -e does seem to work, so that's OK.

 [1]: http://stackoverflow.com/questions/6695410/gdb-front-end-to-use-with-vim/8324543#8324543